New NFL policy will fine teams if players kneel during national anthem

 "It was unfortunate that on-field protests created a false perception among many that thousands of NFL players were unpatriotic.
 This is not and was never the case," the league also said in a statement announcing the new policy.

-The union representing players lashed out at the league's decision, tweeting that it had not been consulted about the rule change.
+The union representing players lashed out at the league's decision, tweeting that it hadn't been consulted.

 Related

+Goodell said hundreds of players were asked for their input.
+Dallas Cowboys owner Jerry Jones, one of the most influential figures in the league, declined to answer when he was asked how much input the players had, saying only: "Certainly, we discussed that."

-The controversy over players kneeling during "The Star-Spangled Banner" has raged since 2016, when then-San Francisco 49ers quarterback Colin Kaepernick first refused to stand as a lone protest against police brutality and racial oppression.
+The controversy over players who kneel during "The Star-Spangled Banner" has raged since 2016, when Kaepernick, then a quarterback with the 49ers, first refused to stand as a lone protest against police brutality, particularly against black Americans, and racial oppression.

 Eventually, some teammates joined him.
-Other players didn't kneel but raised their firsts in silent solidarity.
+Other players chose to raise their firsts in silent solidarity instead of kneeling.

-"To me, this is bigger than football and it would be selfish on my part to look the other way," Kaepernick told NFL Media in the late summer of 2016.
+"To me, this is bigger than football, and it would be selfish on my part to look the other way," Kaepernick told NFL Media in late summer 2016.
 "There are bodies in the street and people getting paid leave and getting away with murder."

+Kaepernick, who is biracial and has been without a team since the 2016 season, filed a grievance against the NFL last year, claiming that owners colluded to keep him out of the league.

-The take-a-knee movement has been criticized by President Donald Trump, who said in September that he felt "ashamed" by "disgraceful" NFL-wide protests and the disrespect being shown to U.S. military members.
+Trump has been outspoken in his criticism of the take-a-knee movement has been, saying in September that he felt "ashamed" by "disgraceful" NFL-wide protests and what he characterized as disrespect toward U.S. service members.

 And Vice President Mike Pence on Wednesday afternoon tweeted a news report about the policy change with only the comment "#Winning."

-Note: CORRECTION (May 23, 2018, 4:15 p.m.
-ET): A previous version of this article misstated when Colin Kaepernick filed a grievance against the NFL.
-It was last year, not this month.